ymunemasa/data-tutorials/tutorials/hortonworks/hands-on-tour-of-spark-5-minutes/tutorial.md

 ### Prerequisites

-There are two options for setting up the Hortonworks Sandbox.

-**Download & Install [Hortonworks Sandbox on Local Machine](http://hortonworks.com/sandbox)** or **Deploy [Hortonworks Sandbox on Microsoft Azure](http://hortonworks.com/hadoop-tutorial/deploying-hortonworks-sandbox-on-microsoft-azure/)**
+The only prerequisite for this tutorial is the latest [Hortonworks Sandbox](http://hortonworks.com/sandbox) installed on your computer or in the [cloud](http://hortonworks.com/hadoop-tutorial/deploying-hortonworks-sandbox-on-microsoft-azure/).

 ### Concepts